followmyutopia/devextreme-documentation/concepts/05 Widgets/Accordion/05 Customize Item Appearance.md

-For a minor customization of **Accordion** panels, you can use the default item template.
-This template defines the appearance of a panel depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxAccordion/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxAccordion/Default_Item_Template/') are present or absent from the panel's data object.
+For a minor customization of **Accordion** panels, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxAccordion/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxAccordion/Configuration/items/') in panel data objects.
 For example, the following code generates three panels, the first and third are not customized, the second is disabled.

     <!--JavaScript-->var accordionData = [{